Profiles In Nursing

 We all know that part of the story, but there are other facts about Nightingale that are less well-known.
 For example, she was multilingual, fluent in French, Italian, Latin and Greek.

 She was also a gifted mathematician.
 Before she became a nurse, she tutored in arithmetic, geometry and algebra.
 Throughout her life, she demonstrated all the marks of a serious mathematician: clear reasoning, an emphasis on basic principles and a healthy skepticism about assumptions.

 Nightingale took a particular interest in statistics, which she once described as “the measure of his [God’s] purpose.”
 In 1858, she became the first female fellow of the Royal Statistical Society, and in 1874, the American Statistical Association made her an honorary member.

-She used such a chart to illustrate the number of preventable non-combat deaths in the British military, an effort that was so effective it eventually convinced Queen Victoria to agree to reforms.
-Nightingale also formulated a model hospital statistical form and helped to pioneer the idea that researchers could objectively measure and analyze social forces.
+She used this pie-chart to illustrate the number of preventable non-combat deaths in the British military, an effort that was so effective it eventually convinced Queen Victoria to agree to reforms.